andref2015/embed-gt-tools/README.md

 - `tools.csv`: Input with headers `name,description,url` (this is the file you want to update with new tools)
 - `main.py`: Reads `tools.csv` CSV, calls gemini-embedding-001, normalizes vectors, writes `toolEmbeddings.js` as output
 - `toolEmbeddings.js`: Output array with embeddings for each tool
  - `customService.js`: Example GuidedTrack custom service.
-Expects a POST body, embeds it with Gemini, computes cosine similarity against `toolEmbeddings`, and returns `{ similarPrograms: [ { name, description, url, similarity }, ... ] }`.
+Expects a POST body, embeds it with Gemini, computes cosine similarity against `toolEmbeddings`, and returns `{ similarPrograms: [ { name, description, icon, url, similarity }, ... ] }`.
 Requires `GEMINI_API_KEY` as environment variable.

 ## Setup
 1. Install dependencies for `main.py`.
 In your terminal, run: